Experience & Service Matter.

-If you were injured on another person’s property, whether a business, a home, or a piece of land, you may have what is known as a premises liability claim.
+If you were injured on another person’s property in Atlanta, whether a business, a home or a piece of land, you may have what is known as a premises liability claim.
 Determining whether there is a premises liability claim depends on a number of factors, including the purpose of the injured person’s presence on the property, the nature of the act or condition that caused injury, and the landowner’s or occupier’s actions and/or knowledge about the condition.

 Common premises liability claims result from slip and falls, dog bites, collapses of structures (such as decks, stairs or flooring), and even the failure to provide adequate security to protect patrons and visitors from criminal acts.
 Premises liability claims can be complicated, and it takes a skilled, knowledgeable personal injury attorney to determine whether you have a valid claim.
 An attorney will be able to tell you if the owner is liable and whether you should talk to the insurance companies.
 When you contact The Champion Firm, P.C., as soon as possible after your injury, we will take it from there.